Yandex Cloud

 If you specify both thresholds, emergencyUsageThreshold must not be less than plannedUsageThreshold.

-• diskSizeLimit: Maximum storage size, in bytes, that can be set when utilization reaches one of the specified percentages.
+• diskSizeLimit: Maximum storage size, in bytes, to set when storage usage reaches one of the specified thresholds.

 Warning